What Made Her Do It?: Production and reception

 After the commercial success of other tendency films such as Tomu Uchida's A Living Puppet and Kenji Mizoguchi's Metropolitan Symphony (both 1929), produced by the Nikkatsu studio, the entertainment-oriented Teikine (Teikoku Kinema Engei) studio produced What Made Her Do It?, introducing "vulgar elements" (Geoffrey Nowell-Smith) aimed at the audience to the story, thus lightening its social criticism.
 The film was an enormous commercial success, with press reports of riots following its showing in Tokyo's Asakusa district.

 In his 2005 book A Hundred Years of Japanese Film, film historian Donald Richie titled the film "a melodramatic potboiler", at the same time acknowledging it for being "also extraordinarily film literate".
+The British Film Institute listed What Made Her Do It? as the best Japanese film of 1930, considering it to be representative of the period's tendency films.

 Restoration

 The film, thought to be lost after World War II, was restored in 1997 from an incomplete print found in the Russian Gosfilmofond archive in 1994.
 The restoration, under supervision of Yoneo Ōta, replaced missing scenes at start and finish of the film with title cards.